 - It may sound overly obvious but often this is an issue: Ensure you obtain more than enough funds during your refinance to cover the cost of renovating or updating your home.

-- Often costs will go over budget and if there is not enough funds to complete the project you could find yourself with an uncompleted project or going into credit card or other debt to complete the refinance.
+- Often costs will go over budget and if there is not enough funds to complete the project you could find yourself with an uncompleted project or going into a credit card or other debt to complete the refinance.

 - If you have money left over after the renovation project is complete, it is very easy to put this money back against your mortgage in the form of a mortgage prepayment.